End Time Title

 When the parable of the 10 virgins is researched and you ask a dozen people what it means, you are likely to get 12 different answers.

-They all had testimonies but the 5 foolish virgins did not prepare spiritually and maintain their testimonies during the end times (probably when persecution came).
+All 10 virgins are followers of Jesus Christ.
+They all had testimonies.
+They all went out to "meet the bridegroom."
+All ten virgins were looking for the coming of the LORD, but the five foolish virgins did not prepare spiritually to maintain their testimony and commitment during the end times (probably when persecution came).

 Jesus says in Matthew 10:16, "Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves."
 This Bible chapter is full of end time overtones.